binuengoor/bp-apple-checker/Readme.md

 # BP Apple Checker

-BP Apple Checker is a Python script that checks the availability of iPhone models in Apple stores and sends notifications using Pushover.
+BP Apple Checker is a Python script that checks the availability of devices in Apple stores and sends notifications using Pushover.
 It also provides a simple web UI to display the results of the last run and the frequency at which the script runs.

 ## Features